LevyUp/front-end-challenge/README.md

 For now I did not include any error handling or cases where a loadout may not be compatible with the current version of the calculator.

 I did not include the ability to save a loadout.

-## Comments

-I think it would nice to have a name for each talent displayed somewhere in the design.

-I think the mobile view I laid for very small sizes has room for improvement.